SallyMcGrath/syllabus/docs/js-core-1/week-3/lesson.md

 ### Callback functions

-A function that we provide to a method is commonly called a _callback_ function.
-The term highlights that although we _provide_ the `double` function, the `.map()` method _calls_ it.
+A _callback_ function is a function we provide to a method.
+The term "callback" highlights that although we _provide_ the `double` function, the `.map()` method _calls_ it.
 (Notice how we never write `double()` to call the function).

 We'll see callback functions used a lot more in the coming weeks.

-Often, when a function is only needed for a map operation, developers will declare the callback function inside of the method call.
-Let's try copying and pasting the function declaration inside of the `.map()` method call.
+Often, when a function is only needed for a map operation, developers will declare the callback function inside the method call.
+Let's try copying and pasting the function declaration inside the `.map()` method call.

 ```js
 const numbers = [1, 2, 3];